rovaughn/platform-docs/platform/manual/auth/authentication/providers/email.rst

 You have to configure the email templates in ``conf/auth.yaml`` (in your Hasura project) to include a link to your application in the email content.
 This link will include a ``token`` parameter, that your application has to retrieve.
-After obtaining the ``token``, your application should make auth API call to ``/v1/providers/email/reset-password`` endpoint to reset the user's password.
+After obtaining the ``token``, your application should make an auth API call to the ``/v1/providers/email/reset-password`` endpoint to reset the user's password.

 The reset password endpoint takes the ``token`` and the new password of the